 Freedom of Religion

 No matter what religion you profess, including none, most of the rest of the people in the world disagree with you.
-If one Googles the number of adherents of the world’s religions, one finds, out of a total world population of about 7 billion people:
+If one googles the number of adherents of the world’s religions, one finds, out of a total world population of nearly 8 billion people:

 Muslims 1.5 billion (21%)